 CUSO Financial Services Client Types and Minimum Account Sizes

 CFS works with a variety of clients, but the vast majority of its clientele are individuals without a high net worth.
 The firm also works with:

 - Charitable institutions, foundations and endowments

 Investment minimums depend on the type of advisory program or sub-program that clients enroll in.
-We detail the current figures below:
+We detail the current minimums below:

 Services Offered by CUSO Financial Services

-CAM provides clients access to different sub-programs that utilize mutual funds, exchange-traded funds (ETFs), managed accounts and separately managed accounts through Envestnet.
-This RIA serves as the account manager (except for CAM Managers and CAM Strategists accounts managed by third-parties selected by clients).
+The Contour Program provides clients access to different sub-programs that utilize mutual funds, exchange-traded funds (ETFs), managed accounts and separately managed accounts through Envestnet Asset Management, Inc. This RIA typically serves as the account manager.

-For this program, AssetMark appoints independent investment management firms to create strategic asset allocation portfolio models for CFS clients.
+For the AssetMark program, AssetMark appoints independent investment management firms to create strategic asset allocation portfolio models for CFS clients.
 The model uses mutual funds and ETFs including proprietary funds from AssetMark.
 The managers would monitor and periodically rebalance these portfolios, generally on a quarterly basis.

 IARs with CFS may design a comprehensive financial plan to help clients meet their long-term goals.
 Depending on the needs of the client, this plan may cover the following financial objectives: